redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/3.1-controller-as-code/README.md

 ![Infra.Controller_configuration Collection](../.images/infra.controller_configuration-collection.png)

 Leveraging this overlay collection provides a few key benefits:
-- Roles can be specified in a simplified playbook, over writing tasks that call the modules individually.
+- Roles can be specified in a simplified playbook, instead of needing tasks that call the modules individually.
 ![Infra.Controller_configuration Modules](../.images/infra.controller_configuration-roles.png)

 - Not all options need to specified when managing resources, allowing for a more simplified data structure overall: